paulhegedus/OFPE/README.md

 automatically identifies and organizes each upload.

-The process for importing on-farm data to the database is outlined and a more detailed descriptionin the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.
+The process for importing on-farm data to the database is outlined and a more detailed description the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.

-Remote sensing data is collected from Google Earth Engine and includes data temporally variable data such as weather and static data such as topogrophy.
+Remote sensing data is collected from Google Earth Engine and includes data temporally variable data such as weather and static data such as topography.
 The user is responsible for running the Google Earth Engine Javascript code to download data for each year required.
 See this [tutorial](https://paulhegedus.github.io/OFPE-Website/gee_setup.html) for adding farm boundaries to GEE as asset and this